okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dynamic-scale/index.md

 # DynamicScale rate limits

 You can purchase a DynamicScale add-on service if your needs exceed the default rate limits for your base product.
-The DynamicScale service grants you higher rate limits for the following endpoints on this page.
+The DynamicScale service grants you higher rate limits for the following endpoints.
 It increases your default rate limits by five times and up to 1000 times depending on the tier multiplier.

 You can purchase this add-on annually for a production tenant or temporarily for testing in a preview or sandbox tenant.